 So, how can I hang curtains without nails?

-But fear not!
-It’s perfectly possible to hang curtains without a drilling into rental walls.
+Fear not!
+It’s perfectly possible to hang curtains without making holes in the walls of your rental property.
 In this short guide, we’ll talk you through a few different methods of doing exactly that.

 You might have already encountered sticky hooks that are used to hang keys, clothes and pictures.
 These are relatively inexpensive, and you don’t need any special expertise or complex tools to use them.